mhdr/sc-widgets/ScArc.md

 - **float normalizeAngle(float degrees)**<br />
 Normalize a angle in degrees.
-If the angle is over 360° will be normalized.
+If the angle is over 360° will be normalized.<br />
 This method work for negative and positive angle values.
 - **boolean pointInsideCircle(float x, float y, float radius)**<br />
 Check if point is inside a circle (Pitagora) supposed that the origin of the circle is 0, 0.
 - **Point getPointFromAngle(float degrees, RectF area)**<br />
-Find a point on the circumference inscribed in the passed area rectangle.
+Find a point on the circumference inscribed in the passed area rectangle.<br />
 This angle is intended to be a global angle and if not subdue to any restriction.